In just a few short years, 3D printing has gone from “what’s that?” to “how can I get in on this?”

 Starting a 3D printing business printing consumer models requires less start-up investment, less expensive filaments or resins, and perhaps slightly lower accuracy and precision requirements.
 More affordable desktop 3D printers will work here, so you could potentially get started as a 3D printing business for just a few hundred dollars with an Ender 3 or Prusa 3D printer.

 That isn’t to say there aren’t jobs for individuals that require more industrial 3D printers.
-Classic car fans looking to get a car part 3D printed will require perfect accuracy, and with the crisp surface finish only accessible on higher end machines.
+Classic car fans looking to get a car part 3D printed will require perfect accuracy and a tough material used, with the crisp surface finish only accessible on higher end machines.
 But for most consumer jobs, less professional 3D printers should suffice.

 There are even marketplaces for local 3D printer service businesses that’ll help you find customers.
 Treatstock, for example, puts you in contact instantly with thousands of local 3D printer businesses to have your parts printed for you in a variety of different materials.